Timeline for the day of the September 11 attacks: 8:00 a.m.

-8:52: Lee Hanson receives a phone call from his son, Peter, a passenger on United 175, who says: "I think they've taken over the cockpit—an attendant has been stabbed—and someone else up front may have been killed.
+8:52: Lee Hanson in Easton, Connecticut, receives a phone call from his son, Peter, a passenger on United 175, who says: "I think they've taken over the cockpit—an attendant has been stabbed—and someone else up front may have been killed.
 The plane is making strange moves.
 Call United Airlines—tell them it's Flight 175, Boston to LA."
+Lee then calls the Easton Police Department and tells them about the call.

-Also on board Flight 175, a flight attendant calls a United Airlines office in Chicago, reporting that the flight had been hijacked, both pilots had been killed, a flight attendant had been stabbed, and the hijackers were probably flying the plane.
+8:52: On board Flight 175, flight attendant Robert Fangman calls a United Airlines maintenance facility in San Francisco, reporting to Marc Policastro that the flight had been hijacked, both pilots had been killed, a flight attendant had been stabbed, and the hijackers were probably flying the plane.
+After the call, Policastro and a colleague try unsuccessfully to contact the flight via ACARS.
+Policastro's colleague sends the following message three times: "I heard of a reported incident aboard your acft [aircraft].
+Plz confirm all is normal."
+Flight 175 does not reply.

-8:52: The F-15s at Otis Air National Guard Base are airborne.
-Still lacking an intercept vector to Flight 11 (and not aware that it has already crashed), they are sent to military controlled airspace off Long Island and ordered to remain in a holding pattern until between 9:09 and 9:13.
+8:52: On WNYC, an employee of the station relates an observation of the plane hitting the North Tower as belonging to American Airlines.

 8:52: Anchor Chris Jansing makes the first announcement on MSNBC of a plane crash into the World Trade Center.

 8:52: CBS interrupts The Early Show to report the news of the attack.
 Bryant Gumbel makes the announcement that a plane has crashed into the World Trade Center.

 8:52: CBC Newsworld anchor Mark Kelley makes the first Canadian television report of the first plane crash.

 8:52: Sky News presenter Kay Burley breaks the news of the first plane crash to the UK.

-8:52:50: Fox News comes back from a commercial break to report the attack.
+8:52:50: Fox News' Fox & Friends comes back from a commercial break to report the attack.
 E. D. Hill informs viewers that a plane crashed into the North Tower.

+8:53: The F-15s at Otis Air National Guard Base are airborne.
+Still lacking an intercept vector to Flight 11 (and not aware that it has already crashed), they are sent to military controlled airspace off Long Island and ordered to remain in a holding pattern until between 9:09 and 9:13.

+8:53: The Associated Press puts out its initial report acknowledging a plane crash at the World Trade Center, citing television reports.

 8:53: Network Ten news anchor Sandra Sully makes the first report of the incident over Australian television.

-8:53:23: Business presenter John Terrett puts out the first report of the disaster over BBC News 24 in the UK.
+8:53:23: Business presenter John Terrett issues the first report of the disaster over BBC News 24 in the UK.

-8:54: Flight 77 deviates from its assigned course, turning south over Ohio and then heads back east towards Washington DC.
+8:54: Flight 77 deviates from its assigned course by making a slight turn south.

 8:54: BBC World news anchor Nisha Pillai makes the channel's first report of the disaster.
 The channel does not start continuous coverage until 9:00.